 If there is a risk factor in any sport that can be shown to cause a significant number of injuries, then it seems worthwhile to identify it and try to correct it, right?
 A study by Collins et al published in the journal Injury Prevention highlights a risk that we rarely hear discussed when we try to promote youth sports safety measures.

-Injuries related to fouls and other illegal activity in sports
+Injuries related to fouls and other dirty play in sports

 The authors used the RIO (Reporting Information Online), an injury surveillance system, to collect data on injuries in high school sports in the United States.
 For the 2005–06 and 2006–07 academic years, they captured injuries in boys’ football, soccer, basketball, wrestling, and baseball and girls’ soccer, volleyball, basketball, and softball.
 They attempted to compare differences between sports (boys’ and girls’) for injury rates, and in particular, the proportions of those injuries related to illegal activities and fouls.